NovatecConsulting/boomerang-opentelemetry-plugin/README.md

 To create a release, create a new Tag following the structure `*.*.*`.
 Write a meaningful message for the tag, since that will be the release's text as well.
 Then push the tag.
-The GitHub Action "Create new Release" will build the plugin and its Software Bill of Materials, and then create a new release automatically.
+The GitHub Action "Create new Release" will build the plugin and its software bill of materials, and then create a new release automatically.